FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt4.md

 }
 ```

-For the most part, we are just updating the argument from an array to a `reader` and each usage
+For the most part, we are just updating the argument from a byte slice to a `reader` and each usage
 of our helpers to use the new helpers we just defined.
 One if the really nice thing about this
 is that we no longer have to maintain the manual indexing of our header bytes instead we can just
 read the next set of bytes as we need it.